13 Dealing with Data

 • The hidden layers in a deep learning model (Section 10.7).

-It’s easy to see from such a list that latent variables are very common in modeling, so it’s good to get comfortable with the concept.
+Though they may be used in different ways, it’s easy to see that latent variables are very common in modeling, so it’s good to get comfortable with the concept.
 Whether they’re appropriate to your specific situation will depend on a variety of factors, but they can be very useful in many settings, if not a required part of the modeling approach.

 13.10 Data Augmentation